data center topology

 Network virtualization and the ability of a physical server to host many VMs and move those VMs are also used extensively in data centers, either for workload distribution or business continuity.
 This will also affect the design you have at the access layer.

-For example, in a Layer 3 fabric, migration of a VM across that boundary changes its IP address, resulting in a reset of the TCP sessions because, unlike SCTP, TCP does not support dynamic address configuration.
-In a layer 2 fabric, migrating a VM incurs ARP overhead and requires forwarding on millions of flat MAC addresses, which leads to MAC scalability and poor performance problems.
+For example, in a Layer 3 fabric, migrating a VM across that boundary changes its IP address, resulting in a reset of the TCP sessions because, unlike SCTP, TCP does not support dynamic address configuration.
+In a Layer 2 fabric, migrating a VM incurs ARP overhead and requires forwarding on millions of flat MAC addresses, which leads to MAC scalability and poor performance problems.

 The following lab guide displays a VXLAN network.
 We are running VXLAN in unicast mode.
 VXLAN can also be configured to run in multicast mode.
 In the screenshot below, we have created a Layer 2 overlay across a routed Layer 3 core.
 The command: Show nve interface nve 1 displays an operational tunnel with the encapsulation set to VXLAN.

-The ping test in the screenshot is from the desktops that connect to a Layer 3 port on the Leafs.
+The screenshot shows a ping test from the desktops that connect to a Layer 3 port on the Leafs.

 VXLAN overlay